kursjan/petitparser2/PetitParser2.package/PP2HtmlHeaderGrammar.class/README.md

-Parser that can extract an HTML headers from an html file without downloading the whole file.
+Parser that can extract HTML headers from an html file without downloading the whole file.
 Try with:

 PP2HtmlHeaderGrammar example